leefarley/TODO/README.md

+# Demo App

+The app used in this comparason is written in nodejs using the expressjs framework.
+Initially I created it using mongoDb as a backend locally so i could deploy it to AWS and converting the data layer to leverage documentDb when deploying to Azure.
+The tools used were sublime text for text editing and bower for retrieveing front end assets.

+The app is a simple single page app that has three endpoints to get todo tasks, create todo tasks and to complete todo tasks.
+The frontend code uses angular to utilize the full MEAN (MongoDb, ExpressJs, AngularJs, NodeJs) stack.

 # Cloud Deployment Shootout

 Both AWS and Azure provide simular products for deploying web apps but the experience and steps required are very different.
 AWS provides a set of custom command line tools that hook into you git repository to deploy your current branch.
 Whereas Azure provides a much wider and range of ways to deploy your web app to the cloud. you can setup a traditional git repo in azure to push you content to (no extra tools required) or have azure point to your current source control to pull changes or even your onedrive account.

 # AWS